omoefe-123/multiplication.sh/README.md

  ![complete-table](images/complete-multiplication-output.jpg)

-From the above output
+From the above output,
-* I tried invalid range
+I enhanced user interaction
-* I tried full multiplication table
+I entered a number to generate the Full multiplication table Also for partial range
-* i also tried partial range
+Then i tried invalid range
-* Enhanced user interaction